thirdweb-dev/react/etc/react.api.md

 };
 }[], unknown>;

-// Warning: (ae-forgotten-export) The symbol "DropContract" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
-// Warning: (ae-forgotten-export) The symbol "NFT" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
-//
 // @beta
 export function useClaimedNFTs(contract: RequiredParam<DropContract>, queryParams?: QueryAllParams, queryOptions?: ExposedQueryOptions): UseQueryResult<NFT<DropContract>[], unknown>;

+// Warning: (ae-incompatible-release-tags) The symbol "useClaimedNFTSupply" is marked as @public, but its signature references "RequiredParam" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "useClaimedNFTSupply" is marked as @public, but its signature references "DropContract" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "useClaimedNFTSupply" is marked as @public, but its signature references "ExposedQueryOptions" which is marked as @beta
+//
 // @public (undocumented)
 export function useClaimedNFTSupply(contract: RequiredParam<DropContract>, queryOptions?: ExposedQueryOptions): UseQueryResult<any, unknown>;